hmrc/teams-and-repositories/README.md

 # teams-and-repositories
-API for retrieving repositories belonging to teams.
+API for retrieving information about repositories belonging to teams.

 For developers:
 ===============